ducnv0/tori-assistant/README.md

 ### 4. All clients must send at least one message to the server
 - I quite don't understand this requirement.
 All clients must send at least one message to the server, If not what to expect?

+## Scalability
+- The system is designed to be scalable, with the ability to add more Celery workers to handle increased load.
+- Multiple API servers can be run behind a load balancer to distribute incoming requests -> Implement sticky sessions for WebSocket connections